networknt/light-doc/content/en/tutorial/eventuate/test/end-to-end-test.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-End-to-End test in light-eventuate-4j application is very hard as too many components need to work together in order for message to be delivered from one service to another.
-Also, eachs service instance must be lived long enough in order to receive async events.
+End-to-End test in light-eventuate-4j application is very hard as many components need to work together in order for message to be delivered from one service to another.
+Also, each service instance must live long enough in order to receive async events.
 Internally, we have so many services that are built on top of light-eventuate-4j and light-hybrid-4j and we are using [light-bot][] develop task to test them all during the develop branch build.